sfl0r3nz05/ICSsVirtualForCiberSec/documentation/Requirements/gns3.md

 ![image](https://user-images.githubusercontent.com/69375071/210197180-6d23f0f8-dc3b-4803-b45c-cdf1a0ed3da1.png)

-## Connect to GNS3 Server from GNS3 client
+# Connect to GNS3 Server

 1. Now, it is time to connect to the server via the GNS3 client and configure the preferences properly.